MicrosoftDocs/winrt-api/windows.applicationmodel/packagecatalog_packagecontentgroupstaging.md

 # Windows.ApplicationModel.PackageCatalog.PackageContentGroupStaging

 ## -description
-Event that is fired when a package content group starts downloading.
+Event that is fired when a package content group starts staging.

 ## -remarks